nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1c.
-The given command has missing inputs.
+There is already an employee in SudoHR with the same eid as the edited id field.

-    * 2c1.
+    * 1c1.
 SudoHR shows an error message.

       Use case resumes at step 1.

 * 1d.
-There is already an employee in SudoHR with the same eid as the edited id field.
+There is already an employee in SudoHR with the same phone number as the edited phone number field.

     * 1d1.
 SudoHR shows an error message.

       Use case resumes at step 1.

 * 1e.
-There is already an employee in SudoHR with the same phone number as the edited phone number field.
+There is already an employee in SudoHR with the same email as the edited email field.

     * 1e1.
-SudoHR shows an error message.

-      Use case resumes at step 1.

-* 1f.
-There is already an employee in SudoHR with the same email as the edited email field.

-    * 1f1.
 SudoHR shows an error message.

       Use case resumes at step 1.

 **Use case: UC4 - find an employee with eid**

 **MSS:**

 1. User requests SudoHR to list the details of the employee with the specified eid.
 2. SudoHR shows the details of the employee with the specified eid.